fvaleri/strimzi-debugging/sessions/001/README.md

 broker will only acknowledge the produce request once the data is fully replicated across other brokers.
 If you set a topic replication factor of N, the system can tolerate N-1 broker failures.

-Producers always sends to the **leader** partition replica, while consumers can be configured to fetch from in-sync **follower** replicas.
+Producers always send to the **leader** partition replica, while consumers can be configured to fetch from a **follower**.
 Up to date replicas are called **in-sync replicas** (ISR).
-Partitions are the unit of parallelism.
-Multiple consumers with the same `group.id` form a **consumer group** and partitions are distributed among them using a pluggable assignor.
+Multiple consumers with the same `group.id` form a **consumer group** and partitions are distributed among them using a pluggable assignor (partition as unit of parallelism).
 Within a consumer group, a partition is assigned to exactly one consumer to not break ordering, but that consumer can handle multiple partitions.
-Each consumer periodically or manually commits its position for all assigned partitions (the next offset to read) to an internal topic called `__consumer_offsets`.
+Each consumer periodically or manually commits its position (next offsets to read) to an internal topic called `__consumer_offsets`.

 ### Example: deploy on localhost

 We are going to deploy a Kafka cluster on your local machine.
-This is useful for reproducing issues or experiment with tools without having to provision a cluster on OpenShift.
-We will use the latest upstream release (the downstream release is just a rebuild with few additional and optional plugins).
+This is useful for quick tests where a multi node cluster is not required.
+We will use the latest upstream release because the downstream release is just a rebuild with few additional and optional plugins.

-Download the Kafka distribution and start a single broker cluster with just one command.
-When it's don, you should have a two processes running on your system, one is Kafka and the other is ZooKeeper.
+Download the Kafka distribution and start a single broker cluster all in one command.
+When it returns, you should have two processes running on your system, one is Kafka and the other is ZooKeeper.

 ```sh
 $ KAFKA_URL="https://archive.apache.org/dist/kafka/3.2.1/kafka_2.13-3.2.1.tgz" \